Post updated 27/04/26

 3. You need clarity on eligibility and a realistic savings forecast

-The eligible business must be in a manufacturing frontier industry, as defined by a specific SIC code and HS6 code, or a foundational industry supplying those sectors.
+The eligible business must be in a manufacturing frontier industry, as defined by a specific SIC4 code and HS6 code, or a foundational industry supplying those sectors.
 We provide a free eligibility check and model what your savings could look like under BICS, helping you plan ahead with confidence.

 4. Suppliers will manage this change in different ways